David Hall (printer): Family and personal life

-David Hall was born in 1714 in Westfield near Edinburgh, Scotland and his father was James Hall.
+David Hall was born in 1714 in Westfield, Bathgate, Scotland and his father was James Hall.
 He married Mary Leacock (Laycock) on January 7, 1748, at Christ Church in Philadelphia.
 They had four children.
 Two of his sons were William and David Jr., and were taught the printing trade by their father, eventually became partners with William Sellers in 1766, and afterwards the business became William & David Hall.
 In time it was transferred to William Hall Jr. William Sr, son of Hall, was a member of the Pennsylvania legislature for several years.

 Hall was a member of the St. Andrews Society and printed its documents.
 He was associated with the Union Library Company that later became part of the Library Company of Philadelphia.
 In 1762 he was Master of a Mason lodge in Philadelphia.
 The American Philosophical Society made Hall a member on March 8, 1768.
 He did not participate except in 1771 when he was a member of a committee to set a selling price for its publication of its transactions, which he published.
 He was a donator to the Pennsylvania Hospital, the College of Philadelphia, the Philadelphia Contributorship fire insurance company, and the Philadelphia Silk Society.